San Diego Domestic Battery Lawyer

 Also, if the evidence against you is strong, an experienced criminal defense attorney will be able to put together a mitigation packet to argue for no negative contact.
 Your mitigation packet should include all the things that show you are a productive member of society and are taking the right step to remedy the situation.

 Most People File Protective Orders in an Attempt to Gain Advantage in Divorce Proceedings

 You would be surprised to find out the huge role that family law cases play in criminal domestic battery offenses; this is what drives the agenda of the criminal courts.
 Domestic battery usually involves family court proceedings in which the burden of proof is lower compared to the burden in the criminal courts.
 However, if a judge makes an order against you in a criminal court it is likely that the judge in the family law court will follow that same order.
 It is very common that frivolous domestic battery allegations are made to win the upper hand in a child custody dispute, visitation issues, spousal support.
-If you find yourself in a situation facing criminal domestic violence charges that stems from a dispute arising at home, contact an experienced attorney that handles hundreds of these cases and knows the best way to maneuver the judicial process.
+If you find yourself in a situation facing criminal domestic violence charges that stem from a dispute arising at home, contact an experienced attorney that handles hundreds of these cases and knows the best way to maneuver the judicial process.